sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Navigate to **Automations** and then click **Create an Automation**.
 1. Under Welcome, click **Select**.
 1. Give the series a name (this is for your reference and will not be visible to your contacts).
 1. Select the first entry criteria.
 The default entry criteria is “The first time a contact is added to All Contacts”.
-(Do we need some kind of note about “all contacts” versus using a list to help users keep track of new contacts?)
 1. Select the exit criteria for this series.

 <call-out>

-During the beta, the default exit criteria is “Contacts will be removed from the automation when they’ve received all of the emails”.
+During the beta, the default exit criteria is contacts will be removed from the automation “when they’ve received all of the emails”.

 </call-out>

 6. Select an Unsubscribe Group to add to the Welcome series.
-7. Add a category (link to categories documentation) to the automation (optional).
+7. Add a [category]({{root_url}}/glossary/categories/) to the automation (optional).
 8. Select the send time for the first email.
 9. To add a campaign to the first email, click **Edit Email Content**.
 10. Select a template or click **Blank Template** to begin creating your own campaign from scratch.